nihilowy/surfer/README.md

  Also possible to use other binaries/scripts - location of dirctory of that settable in config.h

  Beside it can toggle JS and History.
 Ephemeral (priv mode) on links.

+ Search or translate for selected text, settable in config.h

  You can also set css for sites in .surfer/tablecss.txt file.

  For adblock: